openedx/edx-cookiecutters/docs/decisions/0001-combined-cookiecutter-repo.rst

 Context
 -------

-There were multiple Python cookiecutters with lots of overlap, and it was difficult to keep even one always up to date.
+There were multiple Python cookiecutter repositories with lots of overlap, and it was difficult to keep even one always up to date.

+Some examples:
 * cookiecutter-django-app
 * cookiecutter-django-ida
+* cookiecutter-xblock

 Decision
 --------